survivejs/webpack-book/manuscript/developing/01_getting_started.md

 - package.json
 - webpack.config.js

-The idea is that you will transform that *app/* to as a bundle below *build/*.
+The idea is that you transform that *app/* to as a bundle below *build/*.
 To make this possible, you should set up the assets needed and *webpack.config.js*.

 ## Setting Up Assets